 This area of the Costa Blanca is fantastic with many attractive tourist resorts, you may like to find out more in our Costa Blanca information guide.

 How To Find Work

-Jobs in Benidorm can be found by the usual means of internet, radio, newspaper, word of mouth etc. There is a lot of competition for jobs in Benidorm so it is important that you apply for a job with a contract.
+Jobs in Benidorm can be found by the usual means of internet, radio, newspaper, word of mouth etc. There are a lot of competition for jobs so it is important that you apply for a job with a contract.

 As your new employer will also be paying his fair share of these contributions he will make sure he employs the best candidate for the job.

 Of course there are many other jobs just like anywhere else such as lawyer, doctor, teacher, nurse, policemen, pharmacist, shop assistant, laundromat etc.

 Working hours differ greatly from Northern Europe due to the extreme heat.
 A typical Spanish working day starts at ten in the morning until one and then everyone has a siesta.
 Work resumes at four in the afternoon until around eight in the evening.
 Most of these jobs require a good working knowledge of the Spanish language.